 - Persistent URLs so others can link to your work

 - Preservation of your work for future generations

-Although we advocate Open Access, you may restrict access to your research housed in DAR Repository for 3 months, 6 months, 1 year, 2 years, or forever.
+Although we advocate Open Access, you may restrict access to your research housed in DAR Repository for 3 months, 6 months, 1 year, or 2 years.

 Hi DAR Repository Contributors and Researchers!

 Welcome to the AUC Library LibGuide for the Digital Archive and Research Repository (DAR Repository).
 We hope you find the information in this guide useful for your research.
 If you have any comments of suggestions please let us know!
 You can find our contact information on the right side of the screen.

 The American University in Cairo Digital Archive and Research Repository (DAR Repository) is the open access home to AUC's scholarly communications, including theses, faculty publications, and student projects.
 Further, the archive provides access to some departmental records and publications, such as annual reports and newsletters.

 The DAR Repository accepts the following types of scholarly communications.

 The DAR Repository accepts the following types of institutional records and publications.

 Open Access and Scholarly Communications in Library, Information Science & Technology Abstracts